 When we moved to Chico 25 years ago, our youngest daughter started Kindergarten at Neal Dow School.
 I wondered who Neal Dow was and why he had a school named after him.
 He must have been some prominent Chicoan.
-When I found out that he was a governor of Maine, I was definitely puzzled.
+When I found out that he was a former mayor of Portland, Maine, I was definitely puzzled.

 According to Wikipedia: